SESYNC-ci/lesson-style/docs/_slides/point-click.md

 ![]({% include asset.html path="images/ui-git-extension.png" %})
 2. Track your notebook by clicking on the plus sign next to its name
 ![]({% include asset.html path="images/ui-git-track.png" %})
-You have staged your noteboo.
-You will notice that it is now under the Stages section.
+You have staged your notebook.
+You will notice that it is now under the Staged section.
 ![]({% include asset.html path="images/ui-git-staged.png" %})
 4. Add a title and a brief message description
 5. Click Commit
 ![]({% include asset.html path="images/ui-git-commit.png" %})
 6. If prompted enter your name and email.
-Once the commit is succesfully completed you will see a green message box popup from the bottom left corner.
+Once the commit is succesfully completed you will see a green message box popup from the bottom right corner.

 Congrats!
 You have now succesfully completed your first commit!